 As Riverdale High’s student body and LGBTQIA Alliance president, Cheryl Blossom, played by Madelaine Petsch, has proven more times than anyone should have to that she is fierce and a force to be reckoned with.
-From standing up for what she believes in, withstanding conversion therapy and surviving an organ harvesting cult, see why Riverdale‘s top Vixen deserves a spot in this series.
+From standing up for what she believes in, withstanding conversion therapy, and surviving an organ-harvesting cult, see why Riverdale‘s top Vixen deserves a spot in this series.

 On top of grieving Jason’s murder throughout the first season, Cheryl also finds out that Betty’s sister, Polly, is pregnant with Jason’s twins.
 Wanting to still be close to her twin, Cheryl offers to help Betty take care of Polly, and Polly moves in with the Blossoms.
 However, after suspecting that her parents may want something more from Polly, Cheryl has her move out so she and the twins can be safe from harm.
-Cheryl is noticing the destruction that her parents could cause and she was so close to Jason so having that physical piece of him so close makes her want to do anything she can to protect it, even if that means defying Clifford and Penelope.
+Cheryl notices the destruction that her parents could cause, and she was so close to Jason, so having that physical piece of him so close makes her want to do anything she can to protect it, even if that means defying Clifford and Penelope.

-Towards the middle of the season, Cheryl admits to Southside Serpent Toni that she once had a friendship-turned-lesbian-relationship broken up by Penelope and the two start getting closer.
-However, only a few episodes later, Cheryl confronts Penelope about her plan to get the house “in order” and Penelope ultimately commits Cheryl to conversion therapy at the Sisters of Quiet Mercy.
+Towards the middle of the season, Cheryl admits to Southside Serpent Toni that she once had a friendship-turned-lesbian-relationship broken up by Penelope, and the two start getting closer.
+However, only a few episodes later, Cheryl confronts Penelope about her plan to get the house “in order,” and Penelope ultimately commits Cheryl to conversion therapy at the Sisters of Quiet Mercy.
 Veronica and Toni find out what happened with Cheryl, and they, along with Kevin, devise a plan to break Cheryl out of Sisters of Quiet Mercy.
 When they successfully get into the building, Toni finds Cheryl, rescues her, and they kiss.
 The scene solidifies one of the show’s most powerful couples.
 The season ends with the Serpents and Cheryl joining them, Jughead giving her a red Southside Serpent jacket fit for a Queen.
 Seeing Cheryl’s development within a season, including her unexpectedly coming out, shows that although she may be broken and suffering, she still has found ways to overcome it.
-It has lead her to possibly finding “the one.”
+It has led her to possibly finding “the one.”

-While Cheryl sneaks away from her room, she finds Kevin and Fangs and tries to convince them that The Farm is just a plot but they don’t believe her.
+While Cheryl sneaks away from her room, she finds Kevin and Fangs and tries to convince them that The Farm is just a plot, but they don’t believe her.
 When she goes off to find proof that The Farm is harvesting organs, she opens a door and finds Jason’s corpse.
 She confronts Edgar, who sends her back to confinement.
 Alice comes into Cheryl’s room, holding Juniper, telling her she’s there to help.
-The two of them make their way down a tunnel, which leads out to Fox Forest.
+The two of them make their way down a tunnel that leads out to Fox Forest.
 Alice hands Juniper off to Cheryl, telling her to reunite with Dagwood, find Betty, and stay safe from The Farm and Edgar.
-At Thistlehouse, Toni rallies the Serpents and Pretty Poisons to rescue Cheryl but much to their surprise, she has already escaped and is ready to take down Penelope and the Gargoyles, which they do successfully.
+At Thistlehouse, Toni rallies the Serpents and Pretty Poisons to rescue Cheryl, but much to their surprise, she has already escaped and is ready to take down Penelope and the Gargoyles, which they do successfully.

-In season four, Cheryl and Toni are living at Thistlehouse with Nana Rose and the twins.
+In season 4, Cheryl and Toni are living at Thistlehouse with Nana Rose and the twins.
 However, Cheryl spends most of her time downstairs in the chapel with Jason’s corpse.
 For the first part of the season, Cheryl treats Jason’s corpse like he’s still alive.
 It’s a way for her to still have that part of Jason with her.
 She talks to it, reads to it, protects it.
 When she talks to the school’s guidance counselor, Mrs. Burble, she admits to what she’s been doing, finally breaking down from all of the trauma that she’s had over the last couple of years.
 After much consideration and support from Toni, Cheryl decides it’s time to give Jason the peace that he deserves, the peace that Penelope has kept her from.
 Cheryl and Toni, along with Betty, Veronica, Archie, and Jughead, go to Sweetwater River.
 Cheryl wanted them there because they were there when she tried to take her life.
-Jason’s corpse is laying in a boat and it’s soon lit on fire and Archie and Jughead push it out to the river.
+Jason’s corpse is lying in a boat, and it’s soon lit on fire, and Archie and Jughead push it out to the river.
 Even though it’s hard, Cheryl knows it’s time to let her brother go and be free and at peace.